 It’s been difficult to determine the exact genetic causes of Parkinson’s disease.
 You or your loved one could be experiencing a completely different treatment response, rate of decline, and symptoms from others with the same diagnosis.
 There have been some discoveries made in the way genetic changes affect the protein build-up of Parkinson’s dementia.
 This could be the key in finding out why people display different symptoms of Parkinson’s disease and how it can be treated.
 Keep in mind that genetic mutations won’t always trigger Parkison’s, but they will put you at risk.

 G2019S is one of at least 20 distinct mutations linked to Parkinson’s disease dementia that occurs in the LRRK2 gene.
 Mutations cause a loss of neurons, so when this loss grows, you or your loved one will begin experiencing signs of Parkinson’s dementia such as cognitive disturbances.
-Pharmaceutical companies are carrying out research to determine if this disease can be treated using neuro blockers on the abnormal gene activity.
+Pharmaceutical companies are carrying out research to determine if the symptoms of this disease can be treated using neuro blockers on the abnormal gene activity.

 Any genetic alteration to the SNCA gene directly creates excess alpha-synuclein.
 Once an excess amount of Alpha-synuclein or Lewy bodies start to form in the brain, the activity of your nerve cells will be negatively impacted.
 The abnormal amount of alpha-synuclein protein is one of the causes of Parkinson’s disease that can be found in every person afflicted.
 Research teams have been working on ways to reduce the amount of Lewy bodies present in someone with Parkinson’s dementia.